dsc-iem/Cysec-Hacktoberfest/Morsecode Encoder_Decoder/README.md

 <b>ALGORITHM FOR MORSE CODE TRANSLATOR</b>

 The algorithm for morse code translator is very simple.
-In this we have convert each alphabet into its corresponding  dot & dashes or only with dot or dashes in some cases and vice-versa.
+In this we have to convert each alphabet into its corresponding  dot & dashes or only with dot or dashes in some cases and vice-versa.

 <b>MODULES USED</b>